 - They also lost credibility after they published their (in)famous cover story "51%" (% of American women who aren't married), claiming it was the death of marriage now that the majority of women are choosing to remain single.
 The count included 15-year-olds and widows.

 - The Brazilian equivalent of Time, Veja.
-They used to be a standpoint of good journalism, especially as they started the same year the military dictatorship got stronger and censored the magazine copiously for about 15 years...but in the 2000s, it started being tarnished by both a right-wing political bias and questionable cover choices (which were at times done to avoid subjects they didn't want to talk about).
-Add that in 2012 the editors and journalists were accused of suffering influence by a convicted lobbyist... (on the other hand, the rise of an ill-prepared right wing politician up to the Brazilian presidency was not backed by Veja, who continuously bash him, showing Everyone Has Standards).
+They used to be a standpoint of good journalism, especially as they started the same year the military dictatorship got stronger and censored the magazine copiously for about 15 years... but in the 2000s, it started being tarnished by both a right-wing political bias and questionable cover choices (which were at times done to avoid subjects they didn't want to talk about).
+Add that in 2012 the editors and journalists were accused of receiving influence of a convicted lobbyist... (on the other hand, the rise of an ill-prepared right wing politician up to the Brazilian presidency was not backed by Veja, who continuously bash him, showing Everyone Has Standards).

 - Radar magazine was intended to be a title about a smart and sarcastic look at pop culture when it launched in 2005.
 It attained that goal, but very few subscribers and newsstand purchases beyond the hip Manhattan and DUMBO fringe.
 Three issues later it was gone, then relaunched a year later with a different look but the same focus.
 This version did much better and attained accolades, but the economic meltdown doomed it from building any momentum, and thus petered out in November 2008.

-- Speaking of Gawker, it used to cover primarily New York media, earning it exactly the (small) audience you'd expect, but after several successive editorial changes A.J.
-Dauliero taking over and explicitly saying the site'd focus more on "traffic-whoring" and "SEO bomb-throws", hiring Daily What editor Neetzan Zimmerman to write significantly less snarky posts, etc. it's now more comparable to a slightly meaner Buzzfeed.
+- Speaking of Gawker, it used to cover primarily New York media, earning it exactly the audience you'd expect, but after several successive editorial changes A.J.
+Daulerio taking over and explicitly saying the site would focus more on "traffic-whoring" and "SEO bomb-throws", hiring Daily What editor Neetzan Zimmerman to write significantly less snarky posts, etc. it's now more comparable to a slightly meaner Buzzfeed.
 This is happening to most online news/pop culture magazines, but Gawker's the most open about it.

 - WWF Magazine, in its early days, primarily catered to younger fans of what was then the World Wrestling Federation; even though most of the articles were written at the sixth-grade level and in kayfabe, they rarely deviated from the sport of wrestling.
-The coming of the internet age didn't hurt the magazine, but change in its core content did: a large portion of what is now WWE Magazine is dedicated to fitness, comics, video game reviews, and other material that rarely has anything to do with wrestling.
+The coming of the internet age didn't hurt the magazine but change in its core content did: a large portion of what was WWE Magazine ended up dedicated to fitness, comics, video game reviews, and other material that rarely has anything to do with wrestling.
 The magazine would ultimately cease production in September 2014, one of the victims of the WWE Network budget cuts.

 - Guideposts for Teens was once essentially filled with stories of a religious bent, but didn't come off as heavy or preachy about it.
 The interesting stories were slowly devoured, and it took on a more and more teenybopper-oriented bent.
 It's so decayed now that one can almost smell the festering.